When thinking about football in Belgium you would be forgiven if Anderlecht, Club Brugge and Standard Liege come to mind.

 Current club: Atalanta

 Maehle announced himself to the wider world at Euro 2020, being a big part of the impressive Denmark side that reached the semi-finals with attacking football, but Genk fans will have been all too familiar with his quality.
 The wing-back spent four years at Genk having joined from Danish side Aalborg and was part of their title-winning team in 2018/19, playing 39 times across the campaign.

-His performances were good enough to attract the attention of Atalanta, who signed him in January, starting his launch to the world stage as they contested Champions League football.
-Maehle is now embarking on his first full season with Atalanta, ready to push for another good Champions League run and potential Serie A title challenge, heralded as one of the most-exciting wing-backs in Europe despite playing on his “wrong” side.
+His performances were good enough to attract the attention of Atalanta, who signed him in January 2021, starting his launch to the world stage as they contested Champions League football.
+Maehle has just finished his first full season with Atalanta and while they missed out on qualification for European football, he remains one of the most-exciting wing-backs in Europe despite playing on his “wrong” side.